Security builder & leader

 REMnux

 I created REMnux to make it easier for people to examine malicious software.
-What started in 2010 as a small project has grown into the go-to analysis environment for malware analysts worldwide.
+What started in 2010 as a small project has grown into the go-to environment for malware analysts worldwide.
 This free, open-source Linux toolkit bundles hundreds of community-built tools into a distro that just works, allowing analysts to focus on investigation rather than installation.

 Incident responders and reverse engineers can get REMnux as a dedicated virtual machine, run it as a container, or add it to an existing compatible system.
+To connect the toolkit to AI workflows, I released the REMnux MCP server, which lets AI agents use REMnux tools to analyze malware.

 Cybersecurity Training